green-fox-academy/abdallahgeha/Final exam Boiii/final exam solution.md

 - Able to refactor the algorithmic exercise if necessary

-    use different looping or less variables or change approach
+    Use different looping or less variables or change approach

 - Able to explain the goal of refactoring